 Where it's found

 Eurasian watermilfoil is found in more than 45 states and three Canadian provinces and it is estimated that millions dollars are spent annually on control.
 Although Eurasian watermilfoil was been known in Wisconsin since the 1960s, it was not reported in Minnesota until 1987, when it was found in Lake Minnetonka.
 Within three years, Eurasian watermilfoil had spread to 22 waterbodies and by 1992 was found in 60 waterbodies.
 By 1999 it had colonized over 100 waterbodies.
 Today, 2015, it can be found in roughly 300 lakes in Minnesota.

 How it spreads

-Eurasian watermilfoil is spread most commonly by inadvertent transport by boaters, however some waterbodies appear to have been infested by natural means (downstream transport or waterfowl).
+Eurasian watermilfoil is spread most commonly by inadvertent transport by boaters, however some waterbodies appear to have been infested by natural means (downstream transport).
 Milfoil can get tangled in boat propellers or become lodged in other areas of the boat or trailer.
 The most important thing you can do to prevent its spread is to always clean, drain, dispose, and dry your boat between lakes.